Fluently Subtracting within 1000

 - Tell them to place their supplies on the floor next to them.

 - Tell the students that today we're going to learn a strategy for solving subtraction problems within 1,000.

 - Let the students know that to solve for these problems they must have a strong grasp of place value, which we will do a review of, before proceeding.

 Place: The position of a digit in a number.
-10,000s 1,000s 100s 10s 1s Value: The value of the digit in its place

 - Ask students what the term place means in regards to a number.
 As the students share, place the correct definition next to the term.